braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/catalogs/catalog.md

 > With catalogs, you can reference non-user data in your Braze campaigns through [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid).

 Creating a catalog involves importing a CSV file of non-user data into Braze.
 This allows you to then access that information to enrich your messages.
 You can bring in any type of data into a catalog.
 This data is typically some sort of metadata from your company such as product information for an ecommerce business, or course information for an education provider.

+Some common use cases for catalogs include:

+- Products
+- Services
+- Food
+- Upcoming events
+- Music
+- Packages

 Once this information is imported, you can begin accessing it in messages in a similar way to accessing custom attributes or custom event properties through Liquid.